jnozzi/cocoadev.com/markdown/BindingToSet.md

 @end

-Put the instantiation in the proper place (I'm using     + General/[AppDelegate initialize]).
-Initialize the transformer using     - General/[CDSetToStringTransformer initWithKeyPath:], where keyPath is the key path *relative to each object in the set* that you want to coalesce into one string.
+Put the instantiation in the proper place (I'm using     + [AppDelegate initialize]).
+Initialize the transformer using     - [CDSetToStringTransformer initWithKeyPath:], where keyPath is the key path *relative to each object in the set* that you want to coalesce into one string.

 Beware that this class is not localized, but localization should be trivial.